SharkieWasHere/Vrchat-Image-Uploader/README.md

+# Ive made a better version as of recent, soon i will make it public if I ever feel its public ready.

 Please Install "node-v20.16.0-x64.msi", If you dont have it already, you can download it from https://nodejs.org/en It is to run JavaScript directly from the code.
 Completely open source.